cliffordwilliam/coffee-shop-api/README.md

 ### 👤 Docker Group Access (Linux users)

-> 🐧 **Heads up:**
-> This project assumes your user is in the `docker` group.

-The setup scripts (`./local-start-dev.sh` and `./local-start-dev-full.sh`) interact with Docker **without `sudo`**.
-However:

-- Running the script with `sudo` will break `nvm` (Node Version Manager)
-- Running Docker commands without being in the `docker` group may fail or prompt repeatedly

-To fix this:

-👉 [Follow Docker’s official post-install guide](https://docs.docker.com/engine/install/linux-postinstall/) to add your user to the `docker` group and restart your session.

-> ⚠️ **Security Note:** Adding a user to the `docker` group grants root-level access to your system.
-This is common in local dev environments, but use caution on shared or production machines.

-#### 👤 Docker Group Access

 > 🛑 **Linux users:**
 > This project assumes your user is in the `docker` group.